tBaxter/questions-for-employers/README.md

 **What are the key accomplishments you’d like to see in this role over the next year?** This one's pretty much the inverse of the prior, but can be useful to compare and contrast responses.

-**Who would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
-But I keep it because it can, in some cases, help you get a better sense of the org chart and where you'd be on it.

 ## Culture